Thursday, July 13, 2023

 Brementowne Mall, Tinley Park, Illinois.
 (1973-1999)

-Brementowne Mall, 159th Street and Oak Park Avenue, Tinley Park, Illinois, was a two-anchor shopping mall in Tinley Park, Illinois.
+Brementowne Mall, at 159th Street and Oak Park Avenue in Tinley Park, Illinois, was a two-anchor shopping mall.
 It opened on November 15, 1973.
 The mall was named after the Bremen Township, settled by German immigrants in the 1800s.

 Arial View of the Brementowne Mall, Tinley Park, Illinois

 In addition to the two anchors, the mall had several specialty stores, including a bowling alley, a roller skating rink, and several restaurants.
-The mall was also home to several community events, such as concerts, festivals, and holiday celebrations.
+The mall also hosted several community events, including concerts, festivals, and holiday celebrations.

 An outlot directly at the corner of 159th Street and Oak Park was a Golden Bear restaurant, later Brown's Chicken and Pasta.